NOTICE OF RACE BMW LASQUETI ISLAND REGATTA 2020

 2.1 All boats racing shall comply with Transport Canada minimum safety requirements for the appropriate vessel length.

-2.2 Boats participating in the BMW Lasqueti Island Race must be equipped to PIYA Safety Equipment Requirements (SER) “Coastal” (see link to download on the regatta web page).
+2.2 Monohull boats participating in the BMW Lasqueti Island Race must be equipped to US Sailing Safety Equipment Requirements (SER) “Coastal” (see link on registration web page).
 Random safety checks may take place pre or post race.
-The following changes to SER will apply:
+The following changes to SER will apply: All references to US Coast Guard are replaced with Canada Coast Guard.

 2.1.2 It is recommended that hatch boards be attached to the boat with a lanyard, but not required.